prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A list of DNS name server IP addresses.
+<p>nameservers list of DNS name server IP addresses.
 This will be appended to the base nameservers generated from DNSPolicy.</p>
 </td>
 </tr>